JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/FPMPNLPModel.md

 ## Checks upon instantiation
 Some checks are performed upon instanctiation.
 These checks include:
-+ Length consistency of vector fields:  `FPList`, `EpsList`, `UList`
++ Length consistency of vector fields:  `FPList`, `EpsList`, `UList`;
 + `HPFormat` is at least as accurate as the highest precision floating point format in `FPList`.
-Ideally HPFormat is more accurate to ensure the numerical stability.
+Ideally HPFormat is more accurate to ensure the numerical stability;
 + Interval evaluations: it might happen that interval evaluation of objective function and/or gradient is type-unstable or returns an error.
 The constructor returns an error in this case.
-This type of error is most likely due to [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl/blob/master/README.md) package.
+This type of error is most likely due to [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl/blob/master/README.md) package;
-+ `FPList` is ordered by increasing floating point format accuracy
++ `FPList` is ordered by increasing floating point format accuracy.

 This checks can return `@warn` or `error`.